 - Should be an assignment/project that is consistent with approximately 5-10% of the total course points

 - Faculty are NOT required to allow honors contracts in a given course.
 Be respectful of the time that the faculty member is spending on your behalf.
 Remember that you are representing the entire honors program with your work.

 Starting an Honors Contract

-There are four steps you need to complete when initiating an honors contract.
+There are four steps for initiating an honors contract.

 - Pick-up an Honors Contract Proposal Form in the Honors Academy office (160 Floyd Hall).

 - Meet with the course instructor to discuss if and how the course requirements could be modified to receive honors credit.
-This meeting should occur within the first week of the semester.
+This meeting should occur within the first 1-2 weeks of the semester.
 You might need to meet multiple times to finalize the details of the contract.